Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

+If each city belongs to a unique class, then forbidding repeated classes already prevents repeated cities, so no additional non-repetition constraint is needed.

 To solve this problem, we change the filter layers $F$ in a very simple way.
-We make that, instead of the layer being associated to the node, it will be associated to the group.
-That is, instead of activating signal 1 and filtering only for an incoming state, now the tensors activate signal 1 and filter for all the states of the corresponding group.
+Instead of associating each layer to a node, we associate it to a class.
+The tensor chain now has length $M$, while each physical index still has dimension $N$ because every position can choose any of the $N$ cities.
+As in the basic TSP, only $M-1$ class filters are required, because if $M-1$ classes appear exactly once, the remaining class is forced by counting.
+Each class filter activates signal 1 and filters for all the states belonging to that class.

-The rest of the algorithm is exactly the same, except that each time a node of a class appears, we remove the initialization and the filtering layer not only of that node, but of all nodes of its same class.
+The rest of the algorithm is exactly the same, except that each time a node of a class appears, we remove from later positions the initialization support and the class filter not only of that node but of all nodes in the same class.